HeidiEllis/LA-100-Fall-2017/Code of Conduct.md

   2.A 5 points first day, 10 points 2nd day, etc. up to five

 ### 8. Absence/Participation Policy
-Participation is defined as being awake, alert and attentive during class, engaged in the class including raising your hand, doing your work, contributing to group work, sharing thoughts.

-Being absent from class is defined as not here physically or mentally, not here for more than half the class physically.
-A legitimate absence includes sickness, family emergency, informed previous committment such as sports or club travel, weather-related reasons.
+Participation is defined as being awake, alert and attentive during class, engaged in the class including raising your hand, doing your work, contributing to group work, and sharing thoughts.
+Being absent from class is defined as not being present physically or mentally including not here for more than half the class physically.
+A legitimate absence includes sickness, family emergency, informed previous commitment such as sports or club travel, weather-related reasons.

-Being late means 5-15 minutes is late, after 15 minutes is absent

-3-20 minutes is late, after 20 minutes is absent
-5-20 minutes is late, after 20- is absent after class starting

-A legitimate lateness is getting lost, clubs, sports - need warning ahead of time, going over time in another class
-- <6 total absences and latenesses not including legitimate latenesses

-Consequence: one point off final grade for every unexcused absence > 3
+ * Arriving at class between 3 and 20 minutes after the start of class is considered "late".
+Arriving 20 minutes or more after the class starts is considered "absent".
+ * Up to 6 absences are allowed, not including legitimate latenesses.
+For every unexcused absence after 6, one point will be taken off the final grade.

-Instructor has no obligation to provide extra support or time for unexcused absences.
+ * The instructor has no obligation to provide extra support or time for unexcused absences.

 ### 9. Disruption Policy
 A distraction is something that is imparing your ability to focus in class.